Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 Please refer [iSCSI Metrics](https://github.com/Cray-HPE/sbps-marshal/blob/main/iscsi_metrics.md) for details.

-## Steps to switch from DVS to iSCSI

-This involves this sequence of operations:

-* Disable DVS
-* Uninstall CPS
-* Enable iSCSI SBPS

-To perform these operations, please refer the section `DVS and SBPS` documented in the publication:
-`HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.

 ## Steps to continue using DVS based projection

 If a user wants to continue using DVS, then during the BOS session template creation (manually using `cray bos` command)